Chapter 37

 TYRE AND SIDON

 According to Zondervan's Pictorial Encyclopedia of the Bible1 Tyre and Sidon were shipping ports.
 During the reign of King Hiram, 987-947 BC, Tyre became one of the great commercial cities of the ancient world.
 King Hiram was the king who supplied King David cedar trees, carpenters and masons to help build King David's house (2 Samuel 5:11).
 King Hiram also provided King Solomon with cedar trees and laborers to help build the Temple along with King Solomon's house (1 Kings 5:1-18).
-In approximately 332 BC Alexander the Great over threw Tyre and Sidon.
-In doing so he partially fulfilled the prophecy given through the prophet Ezekiel that foretold of the coming destruction of Tyre.
-The completion of Ezekiel's prophecy was accomplished, in approximately 20 BC, by the hand of the Roman emperor Augustus.
+According to the foot note in the New International Version Study Bible2, the destruction of Tyre was foretold by our God in approximately 587 BC, which is approximately 250 plus years, before Alexander the Great invaded Tyre.
+To read this prophecy we go to,

 Ezekiel 27:1-7

 "[1] The word of the LORD came to me: [2] "Son of man, take up a lament concerning Tyre.
 [3] Say to Tyre, situated at the gateway to the sea, merchant of peoples on many coasts, 'This is what the Sovereign LORD says: "'You say, O Tyre, "I am perfect in beauty."
 [4] Your domain was on the high seas; your builders brought your beauty to perfection.
-[5] They made all your timbers of pine trees from Senir ; they took a cedar from Lebanon to make a mast for you.
+[5] They made all your timbers of pine trees from Senir; they took a cedar from Lebanon to make a mast for you.
 [6] Of oaks from Bashan they made your oars; of cypress wood from the coasts of Cyprus they made your deck, inlaid with ivory.
 [7] Fine embroidered linen from Egypt was your sail and served as your banner; your awnings were of blue and purple from the coasts of Elishah."

 Ezekiel 28:1-5

 "[1] The word of the LORD came to me: [2] "Son of man, say to the ruler of Tyre, 'This is what the Sovereign LORD says: "'In the pride of your heart you say, "I am a god; I sit on the throne of a god in the heart of the seas."
 But you are a man and not a god, though you think you are as wise as a god.
-[3] Are you wiser than Daniel ?
+[3] Are you wiser than Daniel?
 Is no secret hidden from you?
 [4] By your wisdom and understanding you have gained wealth for yourself and amassed gold and silver in your treasuries.
 [5] By your great skill in trading you have increased your wealth, and because of your wealth your heart has grown proud."

 Ezekiel 28:6-10